 I am not always sure what I prefer most: new, fresh and comfortable; or charming old.
-Well, no need to choose at the Lotus Tree in Pelion: at this bed and breakfast you get a combination.
+No need to choose at the Lotus Tree in Pelion.
+At this bed and breakfast you get a combination.
 The tall neoclassical mansion dates from the 19th century.
 Lovingly restored by its Irish/Greek owners David and Anna, it has contemporary-styled interiors with a few traditional touches.
-The ground-floor lounge has modern tiled floors, old-style wooden beams, design furniture and a beautiful fireplace; the bedrooms on the two floors above have oak wood floors, high quality contemporary furniture, no-frills decoration, smallish but nice bathrooms, and views to Volos and the mountains.
-Enjoy the mountains (in the winter there’s skiing nearby), explore the historical villages of Pelion, have a traditional meal in the Portaria (its main square is only a minute walk away) and come back to the Lotus Tree to relax on the terrace, by the open fire, or in the mini spa.
-David and Anna, who live in Athens, spend as much time as possible their guesthouse in Portaria to welcome their guests personally; but the local staff will in any case be there to take good care of you.
+The ground-floor lounge has modern tiled floors, old-style wooden beams, design furniture and a beautiful fireplace.
+The bedrooms on the two floors above have oak wood floors, high quality contemporary furniture, no-frills decoration, smallish but nice bathrooms, and views to Volos and the mountains.
+Enjoy the mountains (in the winter there’s skiing nearby).
+Explore the historical villages of Pelion, have a traditional meal in the Portaria (its main square is only a minute walk away).
+Then come back to the Lotus Tree to relax on the terrace, by the open fire, or in the mini spa.
+David and Anna, who live in Athens, spend as much time as possible their guesthouse in Portaria to welcome their guests personally.
+But the local staff will in any case be there to take good care of you.

 The views from the bedrooms are beautiful, but you can’t see the sea from the mansion.
 When I visited, the mansion had not been open for very long, and I felt it was waiting for a few finishing touches.

 7 double rooms

 Two of the double rooms can interconnect to accommodate a family.